berlioz-the/berlioz/docs/cli.md

 ## cluster describe

-Displays cluster definitions.
+Displays cluster definition contents.

 Will output cluster, service and other resource definitions of the cluster.
 Optionally a version can be specified.
+Refer to [cluster versions](#cluster-versions) for the version history.

 ## cluster list

-Outputs the list of clusters.
+Outputs the list of cluster definitions.

 Those are the clusters published using [push](#push) command.
+Please note that the output of this command does not display clusters that are currently deployed.
+Refer to [deployment cluster list](#deployment-cluster-list) for see deployed clusters.

 ## cluster versions

-Outputs the version history of cluster definitions.
+Outputs cluster definition version history.

-The version from the result can be used to downgrade to a particular version using [provision](#provision) command, or alternately to output the definitions using [cluster describe](#cluster-describe) command.
+The version from this command can be used to output definitions of a particular version using [cluster describe](#cluster-describe) command.

-## deployment cluster list

-Outputs the list of deployments.

-## deployment cluster versions
+## deployment clusters

-Outputs the versions of deployment clusters.
+Outputs the list of deployed clusters.

 ## deployment create

-Creates a new deployment.
+Creates a new deployment definition.

+After creating the deployment definition you should use [push](#push) command to publish the cluster, and [provision](#provision) command to deploy.

+Prior to creating a deployment definition, a cloud provider should be linked using [provider create](#provider-create) command.

 ## deployment delete

-Deletes an existing deployment.
+Deletes an existing deployment definition.

+All provisioned clusters for this definition will be undeployed.

 ## deployment dns get

-Gets configured service domain name for the deployment.
+Returns configured service domain name for the deployment.

 ## deployment dns set

 Sets service domain name for the deployment.

+Used for service endpoints where dns is turned on.

 ## deployment get-configs